Raphael-Boichot/The-TinyGB-Printer/README.md

 You can copy, modify, or improve it as you wish, all sources are provided. **Just respect the license and the dedication of the authors**.
 In very brief, don't forget to cite Brian KHUU (emulator/parser part) and Raphaël BOICHOT (hardware/decoder part) as authors and give a link to this repository.

+You can share your images with other enthusiasts on the [Game Boy Camera Club Telegram](https://t.me/gameboycamera).

 ## Make it, enjoy it !
 **Nothing to compile, nothing to install, drop the UF2 file to the device and it works straight after soldering.**
 ![](/Images/Final_version_2.0_3.jpg)